-(1)When the notice of appeal is filed, the trial court clerk must promptly mail a notification of the filing of the notice of appeal to the attorney of record for each party and to any unrepresented party.
-The clerk must also mail or deliver this notification to the appellate division clerk.
+(1)When the notice of appeal is filed, the trial court clerk must promptly send a notification of the filing of the notice of appeal to the attorney of record for each party and to any unrepresented party.
+The clerk must also send or deliver this notification to the appellate division clerk.

-(2)The notification must show the date it was mailed and must state the number and title of the case and the date the notice of appeal was filed.
+(2)The notification must show the date it was sent and must state the number and title of the case and the date the notice of appeal was filed.

 (3)A copy of the notice of appeal is sufficient notification under (1) if the required information is on the copy or is added by the trial court clerk.

-(4)The mailing of a notification under (1) is a sufficient performance of the clerk's duty despite the death of the party or the discharge, disqualification, suspension, disbarment, or death of the attorney.
+(4)The sending of a notification under (1) is a sufficient performance of the clerk's duty despite the death of the party or the discharge, disqualification, suspension, disbarment, or death of the attorney.